HON 210 The Physics of Interstellar

 Papers: Throughout the semester you will be required to produce in-class and out of class written work.
 All class work will adhere to a set of guidelines that are specified at the website.

-Presentation: You will prepare group presentations to be given to the class in the month of November.
+Presentation: You will prepare group presentations to be given to the class in November.
 Criteria for the presentations and progress reports will be posted at the course website.

 Exams and Grades: There will be a one in-class exam and a final exam.
 The exams will cover the basic material up to the date of the exam.
 The tentative dates for the exams are below.